0x11DFE/Auto-Forwarder-Plugin/README.md

     * **Author Whitelisting:** Filter messages based on the author type (Users, Bots, Outgoing), or provide a specific, comma-separated list of User IDs or `@usernames` to exclusively forward messages *only* from them.

 * **Intelligent & Reliable Processing:**
-    * **Album Handling:** Automatically waits to collect all photos/videos in a gallery before sending them together as a single album.
+    * **Ordered Album Handling:** Automatically waits to collect all photos/videos in a gallery before sending them together as a single, correctly ordered album.
-    * **Duplicate File Prevention:** Avoids re-forwarding the same file if it's sent by the same user multiple times in a short period.
+    * **Duplicate Notification Prevention:** A thread-safe deduplication system prevents client-side notification glitches from causing the same message to be forwarded multiple times.
     * **Anti-Spam Firewall:** A built-in rate-limiter prevents a single user from flooding your destination chat with rapid messages.